 Sadly, though, I wonder if time is running out?
 It’s no coincidence that one of the key themes of the World Economic Forum in Davos this year is Rebuilding Trust – another perennial political topic but one that is becoming increasingly urgent to address, particularly if we want to avoid the slow (possibly quick) descent into autocracy.
 Here is the final recommendation in the report: “In addition to building their capacity to work in the public interest, governments need to build public trust that they are doing so”.
 Again, am I living in an alternate reality?
 Governments have had a spectacularly bad time of it recently, eroding trust to the point where dictatorship actually seems preferable over democracy to a sizeable percentage of the population.
 Multi and trans-national corporations on the other hand are doing splendidly – with 148 corporations garnering $1.8tn in total net profits in the year to June 2023, a 52% jump compared with average net profits in 2018-21.
 So, YES, governments need to restore trust – OBVIOUSLY they need to do that.
 But they aren’t doing that.
 Instead, many senior level politicians continue to enrich themselves over and over again through the position of their political office.
 The “collective intelligence” is limited, it seems, only to those who would profit from it, be it friends of friends of politicians or the corporations.

 The Council report and the EB summary document focus on economics, but the recommendations are political in nature.
 To me it feels like the end game – a phrase the marvel universe has depressingly brought into public discourse.
 2024 continues with multiple crises that demonstrate how governments under the leadership of brutal men can cause carnage.
 The year may culminate with a Trump presidency with all the chaos that that would bring.
 But 2024 also seems to be the year when many people seem to have had enough of politics generally.
 Of course, it is only my privileged, Western gaze that makes all this seem new and pressing – elsewhere, shitty government leaders have been fucking everything up for their people for years – aided and abetted for decades by our shitty government leaders.
-So all of this is not exactly new, it’s just a bit closer to home.
+So all of this is not new – not new at all.
+It’s just a bit closer to home.
+I guess the point is that for the economics to change, the politics has to change first.

 Andrew